funkybooboo/Evacuation_Simulation/README.md

 decisions depending on what choice mode you have selected.
 This gives the operator the ability to select how agents make choices.

-How to Run
+How to Run:

 ● Fork the project and run in your IDE of choice

 ● Go to Main.py

-● Adjust the default parameters in get_args to your liking ● Hit play!
+● Adjust the default parameters in get_args to your liking

+● Hit play!

-Expanding the Simulation
+Expanding the Simulation:

  ● Introducing other emergency scenarios such as earthquakes, floods, or terrorist attacks.

  ● Modeling familial relationships among individuals to simulate group dynamics and decision-making processes.

  ● Incorporating disabilities among individuals to account for different mobility levels and evacuation challenges.

  ● Allowing individuals to carry objects such as personal belongings, pets, or emergency supplies, affecting their mobility and decision-making.

  ● Enhancing interpersonal relationships among individuals to simulate cooperation, leadership, or conflicts during evacuations.

  ● Fine-tuning individual attributes such as strengths, weaknesses, health conditions, and fears to create more nuanced behaviors and responses.

  ● Enriching environmental details with additional objects, diverse terrain types, and weather effects to simulate realistic evacuation scenarios.

  ● Implementing dynamic environmental changes, such as complex fire spread patterns, and extinguishing efforts by individuals or emergency responders.

  ● Facilitating information sharing among individuals about the environment, emergency procedures, and safe evacuation routes to promote collaboration and collective decision-making.

  ● Exit knowledge based on the path of entry to a current location; people should know the path they took to get in and be able to use it to get out.

  ● There are many more, but we don't want to bore you!

-Significance of the Output
+Significance of the Output:

 The simulation output serves as a valuable resource for understanding the impact of various factors on evacuation outcomes.
 Insights gained can inform better building designs, emergency training protocols, and evacuation strategies; ultimately enhancing preparedness and